cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - `Hash`: A cryptographic hash function whose output length is Nh bytes long.

 This section specifies an initial registry of ciphersuites with supported groups and hash functions.
-It also includes details for implementation details for each ciphersuite, focusing on input validation, as well as requirements for future ciphersuites.
+It also includes implementation details for each ciphersuite, focusing on input validation, as well as requirements for future ciphersuites.

 ## Ciphersuite Registry